Frankcs96/snake-game/README.md

-# snake-game
+# Snake game
-Simple snake game in js cause im boring due to quarantine
+Due to quarantine im boring so I decided to use canvas for the first time